Table of Contents

 This falls requires the most effort as it’s pretty far from Kanchanaburi (about 7km), but only about 10% of the people that go to Erawan falls, so you’ll likely have the place to yourself!
 The 2 easiest ways are either by your scooter rental, or by taking the train from Bangkok (or Kanchanaburi) across the Bridge over the River Kwai all the way to the last station, Nam Tok station, about 2 hours from Kanchanaburi.
 The falls are a 2km walk from Nam Tok Station.

-Hell Fire Pass is infamous due to the deaths of the PoWs as they built the bridge, they were forced to cut through the mountain with manuel labour for months on end.
+Hell Fire Pass is infamous due to the deaths of the PoWs as they built the bridge, they were forced to cut through the mountain with manual labour for months on end.
 Now it’s a tribute to their resoluteness and strength of the men involved.
 The descent through the jungle down to the pass (listening to oral histories from survivors through audio headsets) is a moving experience.
 Allow yourself 2 hours for the 3km trek too.
-The Krasae Cave temple is nearby too and worth 10 minutes of your time, especially if you’re knew to Thailand.
+The Krasae Cave temple is nearby too and worth 10 minutes of your time, especially if you’re new to Thailand.

+If you want to overnight with the Elephants, book there here.
 There are just 2 places to answer your elephant experience in Thailand without hurting any animals.
 One in Chiang Mai, and one in Kanchanaburi.
 These places are amazing.
 Don’t go riding elephants, or watching them paint, or play football, it’s animal abuse plain and simple but Elephant’s World rehabilitates these beautiful beasts, saves them from years of tourist trade abuse and gives them an amazing retirement.
 You can go and help out, bathe with them in the river, play with them and learn all about how we should interact with animals in the world, not just riding them for our please.
 Amazing place.
 You can even sign up, pay a stipend and volunteer for a week or 2!

 The Giant Tree, Kanchanaburi

-Pretty self explanatory this one.
+Pretty self-explanatory this one.
 A huge, gorgeous tree, maybe the biggest you’ve ever seen.
 It’s a little bit tricky to get to, especially if you haven’t hired a scooter, but if you grab some good and chill under this mammoth tree for an hour, you’ll understand how beautiful it is.
 Somethings you need to experience to appreciate.

 NOTE: TIGER TEMPLE KANCHANABURI: Don’t go!
-It’s cruel, and perpetuates the abuse of tigers.
-A cool instagram pic with a tiger isn’t worth it when these gorgeous animals are drugged and abused all day.
+It’s cruel and perpetuates the abuse of tigers.
+A cool Instagram pic with a tiger isn’t worth it when these gorgeous animals are drugged and abused all day.

 WHERE TO STAY IN KANCHANABURI